The International Admission Process

 - A completed Confirmation of Financial Resources (CFR).
 This requirement applies to all applicants who are not United States Citizens or who are not holding permanent resident visas at the time they apply for admission.
 These statements must be on file at the University of Tulsa before final admission is granted.

 - Evidence of English proficiency: a thorough knowledge of written and spoken English is essential for successful study at The University of Tulsa.
-All international students (freshman and transfer) whose first language is not English are required to provide proof of English proficiency by submitting one of the following to be granted full admission to TU:
+All international students (freshman and transfer) whose first language is not English are required to provide proof of English proficiency.
+All students wishing to enroll in academic classes that begin May 26, 2014 or later must meet one of the following English proficiency requirements:

 - an Internet-based TOEFL score of 80 or above with the following minimum sub-scores: Reading 15, Listening 15, Speaking 18, Writing 17